 Far more important, after the initial cleansing, is a reduction in any symptoms you’ve been experiencing and an improvement in your bowel movements.
 This will naturally lead to increasing energy levels and better wellness and wellbeing in general.

 Be aware though that you may well experience a temporary worsening of symptoms when you first begin any kind of internal cleansing.
 This is commonly referred to as a healing crisis.

 Making up the smoothie three or even four mornings in a row would be a good initial treatment time.
-Many of us have offices to go to during the week though and triphala at the higher doses, and especially castor oil, are very effective at their jobs.
+Many of us have offices to go to during the week though and triphala at the higher doses is very effective at its job.

 Some resources even recommend continuing treatments for up to 3 months to be completely sure that you have dealt with intestinal worms and other kinds of parasites at their various life cycles.